 To run all the tests in a test suite the following macro can be used:

-CTEST_RUN_TEST_SUITE(suiteName);
+CTEST_RUN_TEST_SUITE(suiteName{,failedTestCount});

 The execution order of the tests in a test suite is not guaranteed.
 Tests are executed sequentially.

+The failedTestCount for CTEST_RUN_TEST_SUITE is optional.
+If specified, the number of failed tests will be summed up in the failedTestCount variable, that is passed as argument.

 Fixtures